sidharth2189/RoboND-WhereAmI/README.md

 ### Observation
 * While parameters are good to play with, it needs to be made sure that sensors placed on the robot are not obstructed by robot chassis itself.
-* This [image](/docs/laser_hit_chassis.png) is an example of such a case, where laser scans are obstructed by robot chassis.
+* This [image](/docs/laser_hit_chassis.png) represents such a case, where laser scans are obstructed by robot chassis.
 * As a result the scans [fluctuate](/docs/fluctuating_laser_scans.gif).
 * As a result localization is [improper](/docs/amcl_laser_obstructed_by_chassis.gif).
 * In this case, the corrective actions was to increase the x-pose of the Lidar joint in the [urdf file](/my_robot/urdf/my_robot.xacro) from 0.15 to 0.25.